-Can’t make it out to a celebratory dinner with the fam for Chinese New Year?
-Give your chopsticks a workout anyways, by making a Chinese-inspired meal at home.
-These yummy dishes may not arrive in those cute little boxes, but (we promise!) they’ll be gobbled up as fast as your go-to takeout.
-From healthy lettuce cups to classic stir-frys, here are 14 kid-pleasing eats to help you ring in the Year of the Pig.
+Can’t make it out to an Asian food restaurant with the kids?
+Give your chopsticks a workout anyways, by making a Chinese food-inspired meal at home.
+These yummy dishes may not arrive in those cute little boxes, but they’ll be gobbled up as fast as your go-to takeout (We promise!).
+From beef and broccoli, noodles and dim sum to a classic stir fry, here are 17 kid-pleasing Chinese food recipes.

 Asian Chicken Thighs

 Nothing says comfort food like Chinese food.
 The Midnight Baker‘s soy sauce chicken is the perfect family dish, especially when the hardest part is just waiting for the chicken to cook!
 Serve this with a side of veggie fried rice (or white rice and steamed veggies) to ensure a balanced meal.
 Click here for the simple recipe

 What’s Chinese takeout without lo-mein?
 Lucky for you, Chungah of Damn Delicious has perfected a fantastic homemade version that only takes 15 minutes.
 Throw in whatever veggies you have in the fridge, chose to add a protein, or keep it meat-free.
 The kids will love every slippery bite.
 Find out what you’ll need to make it taste just right.

 They love the tangy flavoring, you love the way the lettuce creates a healthier dinner option.
 As long as you are comfortable with the term “browning meat” and know how to chop veggies this recipe from the food blog, Our Family Eats is a breeze to make.
 Consider cutting out the Poblano pepper if you’re serving this dish to little ones.